fablabbrighton/digital-fabrication-module/docs/_course-notes/week-2-computer-aided-design-fusion360.md

 ## Layout:
 - [user interface](http://help.autodesk.com/view/fusion360/ENU/?guid=GUID-E647CA56-7187-406A-ACE4-EAC59914FAE4&utm_medium=email&utm_source=invite&utm_campaign=amer-edu-aex-fusion-360-nurture-stream-edms&utm_id=672747&mktvar002=672747)

-Units: see bottom right hand corner (use millimeters!)
+Units: see document settings in the feature tree, use millimeters!

 ## Navigation:
 Use mouse shortcuts to zoom in and out, pan, and orbit the view of the model.